Namibia: Culture

+Namibian culture is similar to South African culture due to their tied history and family nationalities.
+Few Namibians express interest in permanently settling in other countries; they prefer the safety of their homeland, have a strong national identity, and enjoy a well-supplied retail sector.
+Namibians are typically very social and are consistently among the highest alcohol consumption rates per capita, and ranked first in Africa for beer consumption per capita.

 Sport

 The most popular sport in Namibia is association football.
-The Namibia national football team qualified for the 1998, 2008 and 2019 editions of the Africa Cup of Nations, but has yet to qualify for the World Cup.
+The Namibia national football team qualified for the 1998, 2008, 2019, and 2023 editions of the Africa Cup of Nations, but has yet to qualify for the World Cup.
+Some notable players include Derby County right-back Ryan Nyambe, Mamelodi Sundowns forward Peter Shalulile, and retired footballer Collin Benjamin.

-The most successful national team is the Namibian rugby team, having competed in six separate World Cups.
-Namibia were participants in the 1999, 2003, 2007, 2011, 2015 and 2019 Rugby World Cups.
-Cricket is also popular, with the national side having qualified for 2003 Cricket World Cup, 2021 ICC T20 World Cup and 2022 ICC Men's T20 World Cup.
+The most successful national team is the Namibian rugby team, having competed in the last seven World Cups.
+Namibia were participants in the 1999, 2003, 2007, 2011, 2015, 2019, and most recent 2023 Rugby World Cup.
+Jacques Burger is an internationally successful Namibian rugby player.

+Cricket in Namibia is also popular, with the national side having qualified for 2003 Cricket World Cup, 2021 ICC T20 World Cup and 2022 ICC Men's T20 World Cup.
 In December 2017, Namibia Cricket reached the final of the Cricket South Africa (CSA) Provincial One Day Challenge for the first time.
-In February 2018 Namibia hosted the ICC World Cricket League Division 2 with Namibia, Kenya, UAE, Nepal, Canada and Oman to compete for the final two ICC Cricket World Cup Qualifier positions in Zimbabwe.
+In February 2018, Namibia hosted the ICC World Cricket League Division 2 with Namibia, Kenya, UAE, Nepal, Canada and Oman to compete for the final two ICC Cricket World Cup Qualifier positions in Zimbabwe.
 Namibia also qualified the qualifiers of ICC T20 World Cup 2021 and entered the super 12 club.

-The most famous athlete from Namibia is Frankie Fredericks, sprinter in the 100 and 200 m events.
-He won four Olympic silver medals (1992, 1996) and also has medals from several World Athletics Championships.
+Other Namibians have achieved notable success in individual sports.
+Frankie Fredericks, sprinter in the 100 and 200 m track and field events, has won four Olympic silver medals (1992, 1996) and has medals from several World Athletics Championships.
 Golfer Trevor Dodds won the Greater Greensboro Open in 1998, one of 15 tournaments in his career.
 He achieved a career-high world ranking of 78th in 1998.
 Professional cyclist and Namibian Road Race champion Dan Craven represented Namibia at the 2016 Summer Olympics in both the road race and individual time trial.
-Boxer Julius Indongo is the unified WBA, IBF, and IBO world champion in the Light welterweight division.
-Another famous athlete from Namibia is ex-professional rugby player Jacques Burger.
-Burger played for Saracens and Aurillac in Europe, as well as gaining 41 caps for the national team.
+Boxer Julius Indongo was a unified WBA, IBF, and IBO world champion in the Light welterweight division.